james-dowell/james-dowell.github.io/_drafts/2016-09-21-implementing-typescript-jspm-code-coverage.md

 ],
 {% endhighlight %}

-Follow this us by adding the coverage reporter to the array of reporters:
+Follow this up by adding the coverage reporter to the array of reporters:

 {% highlight js %}
 reporters: ['dots', 'coverage'],